BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/archives-api.md

 @@@ note { .tip title="Authorization notes" }

-When modifying archives, the caller must have `archives/write` permissions on the current path of the project or the ancestor paths.

-When reading archives, the caller must have `resources/read` permissions on the current path of the project or the ancestor paths.
+For both reading and modifying archives, the caller must have `resources/read` permissions on the current path of the project or the ancestor paths.

 Please visit @ref:[Authentication & authorization](authentication.md) section to learn more about it.